jjgold012/data-science/README.md

 2. Download and install the prefered python version: https://www.python.org/downloads/

+3. Install the required packages (see below).

-3. Run the file 'run.py'
+4. Run the file 'run.py'
    This should create and fill the database which then can be queried using SQL statements.

-4. Run the file 'projectGUI.py'
+5. Run the file 'projectGUI.py', using python 3.
    This should display the GUI as shown in the video.

 ####### Pip modules required for the project to run  #######

-DB modules:
+DB modules: (using pip2)

 - pymysql
 - xlrd
 - dateutil
 - calendar

-GUI modules:
+GUI modules: (using pip)

 - tkinter
 - matplotlib